samg/stealth-stars/script.md

 Go to
 https://rpm.newrelic.com/accounts/319532/applications/2107448/profiles/5411

-Looking at this thread profile, we can see that the heaviest call path through our application is going through the decrypt method on our TopSecretDoc model that we were looking at previously.
-But why are we decrypting the document bodies at all in order to display the index page?
-This apge doesn't actually show the document bodies, just the titles, which are stored unencrypted.
-Let's take another look at our model.
+Looking at this profile, we can see that the heaviest call path through our application is going through the decrypt method on our TopSecretDoc model.
+That's a bit surprising, given that we don't actually need the decrypted document contents to display the index page.
+If we expand this group of collapsed methods just above the decrypt call in the call tree, we can see that the decrypt calls are coming from ActiveSupport's run_callbacks method, and specifically, it looks like we're hitting our after_find hook each time we load a TopSecretDoc instance from the database.

+Let's take a look at our model and see if we can improve this, since there's no reason to be decrypting the document bodies just to render the index page.

 (Open app/models/top_secret_doc.rb)

-You can see that we've got an after_find hook here that's eagerly decrypting our document bodies.
-This means the body gets decrypted (which is a relatively expensive operation) every time we load one of these models via ActiveRecord, even if we never directly reference the body attribute.

-Fixing this is actually pretty easy: we can make the body synthesized attribute lazily decrypted by adding a body method that assigns to it, and removing the after_find hook, like this:
+This problem is almost the inverse of the previous one: there we were being too lazy, and here we're being too eager.
+We'd like to keep the convenience of not forcing code that uses this model to explicitly decrypt the document body, but not do the decryption unnecessarily.
+We can accomplish this by writing an accessor method for the body pseudo-attribute that lazily decrypts the first time it's called.
+This way, we'll defer the work of decryption until we actually need to do it.

 (Make the edits to the TopSecretDoc model)

-Here's what it looked like in New Relic when we made this change to our production application:
+So we made this change to our TopSecretDoc model, and here's what it looked like when we deployed it:

 Go to
 https://rpm.newrelic.com/accounts/319532/applications/2107448/transactions?tw[end]=1366859839&tw[start]=1366858039#id=245151300

+You can see that our response time for this transaction has dropped dramatically, and we're ready to add lots more documents.

 ### Kata 3 - (The Long Queue)